merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/01_Overview.md

  - Assign a customer to a specific warehouse
  - Assign a customer to a specific warehouse by areas / zones accordingly to his / her place of residence
- - Assign a customer to the nearest warehouse accordingly to his / her place of residence
+ - Assign a customer to the nearest warehouse according to his / her place of residence
  - Assign a website / store / store view to a certain warehouse

 Use all the power of this Magento extension to organize your stock and multi depot according to your preferences.
 With Multi-Warehouse you will be able to solve a wide range of tasks, taking your inventory management to a new level and improving your warehouses performance.
 Enjoy all the advantages of dealing with our powerful module.
-Above is a list of articles that will give you the full details about Multi-Warehouse.
+Above is a list of articles that will give you the full details about the Multi-Warehouse plugin.